rikluost/sdr_ofdm_dataset_v1/README.md

 ### Reception

 Upon reception, the received signal undergoes synchronization followed by a Discrete Fourier Transform (DFT).
-The resulting frequency-domain representation of the received TTI is illustrated in Figure 4, highlighting the effects of the radio channel and synchronization accuracy.
+The resulting frequency-domain representation of the received TTI is illustrated in Figure 4, highlighting the effects of the radio channel.
+This is also the shape of the IQ data stored in the dataset.

 ![alt text](https://github.com/rikluost/sdr_ofdm_dataset_v1/blob/main/pics/OFDM_block_RX.png)